sten-dev/incede-ai/src/pages/resources/codeobjects.md

 **About CodeObjects**

 Founded in 2006, CodeObjects develops core systems for insurance companies across the US.
-In 2018, CodeObjects introduced its flagship product, InsurBot.ai, an AI-powered customer assistance service that is changing the way insurance companies communicate with their customers.
+In 2018, CodeObjects introduced its flagship product, InsurBot.ai, an AI-powered customer agent service that is changing the way insurance companies communicate with their customers.

 **About Incede.ai**

-[Incede.ai](https://www.incede.ai) is the AI division of [Locus Solutions, Inc](http://www.locussolutions.com).; harnessing the power of Data, AI and Machine Learning
+Incede.ai delivers enterprise-ready AI agents, workflow automation, and actionable analytics—designed to accelerate business operations, drive measurable impact, and ensure trusted governance at scale.

-With more than half of the world’s data in natural language, Incede.ai solves business problems and creates a competitive advantage by leveraging the power of [Watson AI](https://www.ibm.com/watson) and machine learning.As thought leaders, we collaborate with stakeholders to deploy AI solutions that deliver real value.
+Our global delivery model provides an advantage to customers by delivering best-in-class solutions economically.
+Our consultants are seasoned professionals with deep expertise in designing, developing, delivering and managing successful projects.
+By using proven processes, our customers are assured of consistently high levels of quality for every project.